Time to Buy Beat-Down General Electric Company (GE) Stock? Here is the INSIGHT

-At the end of the latest market close, General Electric Company (GE) was valued at $105.97.
-In that particular session, Stock kicked-off at the price of $105.87 while reaching the peak value of $106.40 and lowest value recorded on the day was $104.29.
-The stock current value is $105.21.Recently in News on November 1, 2021, GE Announces Completion of Combination of GECAS with AerCap, Receives Greater than $30 Billion Total Consideration.
-Deal marks GE’s transformation to a more focused, simpler, and stronger industrial company.
+At the end of the latest market close, General Electric Company (GE) was valued at $108.42.
+In that particular session, Stock kicked-off at the price of $114.73 while reaching the peak value of $116.165 and lowest value recorded on the day was $110.48.
+The stock current value is $111.29.Recently in News on November 9, 2021, Florida Power & Light and GE Digital Launch State-of-the-Art Microgrid Control Laboratory at the University of Central Florida.
+Microgrid Control Lab to serve as a hands-on facility that simulates a modern grid control room.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.